Mt. Pleasant Military Academy: Founding

 Money for the establishment of the school was raised through voluntary contributions from the people of Westchester County, New York, and elsewhere.
 The first contribution was made on November 13, 1813, and up to August, 1831, the sum of $1,083.81 had been contributed.
-It would seem, therefore, that almost from the start the school had been self-sustaining.
-The first name on the list of contributors is that of Daniel D. Tompkins, Governor of the State of New York from 1807 to 1817 and Vice President of the United States from 1817 to 1825.
+The school opened as Mount Pleasant Academy, a coed educational institution.
+It became a male-only military academy in 1848 under Marlborough Churchill (1816-1899), with a curriculum modeled on that of West Point Academy.
+A new building was erected in 1878.